Auto Insurance

 The business of insurance is complicated, and it evolves with our changing times.

-According to the Insurance Bureau of Canada, insured damages from severe weather events across the country exceeded $3 billion for the second year in a row.
+According to the Insurance Bureau of Canada, insured damages from severe weather events across the country surpassed $8.5 billion in 2024—making it the costliest year for weather-related losses in Canadian history.

 As these major climate disasters continue to rise, fewer people may find themselves able to access and afford adequate insurance.